caelcs/builder4test/README.md

                 .get();
 ```
 This code will generate a List of five elements and each element will contain a random value and field.
 Using defaults generator provided by Fyodor is easy to generate your random values.

+__Note:__ that you can use creators as default values in your collections.

 ## Credits
 The library is highly inspired by